evansnjagi/Algorithms-Learning/PeakFinding.md

 **Solution**:

-\\rightarrow We will solve this problem by identifying the asymptotic growth (big-O).
+$\rightarrow$ We will solve this problem by identifying the asymptotic growth (big-O).
 We should also know that logarithmic functions grows slower as compared to linear function so in that case $f\_1(n)$ grows slowest.

 **Note** In the worse case we have $\theta(n)$ complexities.
 This implies that all integers are the same.
 The growth rate remains the same since we have the same number/length of n items to be looked into.